Ricky1401/LA-Framework/README.md

 To test the performance of the quantization and distillation method I have used the GPTQ built-in evaluation function that estimate the perplexity of the models with respect to the `c4` and `wikitext2` datasets.

 In addition, I have used the [LLMCBench](https://github.com/AboveParadise/LLMCBench/) suite to perform the MMLU accuracy benchmark.
+Here follows the results:

 ## References